vaishnaviid/FinGrameen/README.md

-# BankingSystem
+# FinGrameen: Banking System
- This banking application helps us to automate the processes that are used in the banks.
+ This banking application specially build to automate the processes that are used in rural area banks.
  The various operations are:
  1. Deposit
  2. Withdraw